phpbb-extensions/test-framework/README.md

 2. Copy `tests/framework/*` to `phpBB/ext/your/extension/tests/framework/*`

-3. Copy `travis/*` to `phpBB/ext/your/extension/travis/*`
+3. Copy `travis/bootstrap.php` to `phpBB/ext/your/extension/tests/bootstrap.php`

-4. Duplicate `travis/phpunit-mysql-travis.xml` and rename it to `phpunit-mysql-local.xml`
+4. Copy `travis/phpunit-mysql-travis.xml` to `phpBB/ext/your/extension/tests/phpunit-mysql-travis.xml` and rename it to **phpunit-mysql-local.xml**

-5. Edit `phpunit-mysql-local.xml` changing the SERVER CONFIG settings to match your phpBB config.php settings:
+5. Edit **phpunit-mysql-local.xml** changing the server config settings to match your phpBB config.php settings:

 6. Run the tests from the command line using:

-`phpBB/vendor/bin/phpunit -c phpBB/ext/your/extension/travis/phpunit-mysql-local.xml`
+`phpBB/vendor/bin/phpunit -c phpBB/ext/your/extension/tests/phpunit-mysql-local.xml`